SaintWish/tes3mp_scriptloader/README.md

 tes3mp_scriptloader
 ======
 The script loader makes it much easier and cleaner to install scripts and remove them.
-Also, it allows developers to easily test their scripts and develop them without having to modify "core" file IE: serverCore.lua.
+Also, it allows developers to easily test their scripts and develop them without having to modify "core" files IE: serverCore.lua.
 I'm sorry, I'm absolutely rubbish at writing descriptions.

 Installing